afunnydev/tinysociety/content/articles/2018-07-27-11-beautiful-types-of-tiny-houses.md

 *Building on a foundation*

 Like a “typical” house, you could choose to build your tiny home on a concrete foundation.
 With this option, you get quite a bit of design freedom.
 May be adding your own visuals, branding, and [create a logo](https://apps.apple.com/us/app/logo-maker-logo-designer/id1332661961) from a [logo maker](https://www.brandcrowd.com/logo-maker).
+You could further enhance the uniqueness of your tiny home by incorporating personalized elements like a [logo generator](https://play.google.com/store/apps/details?id=com.bg.logomaker).

 *Building on skids or runners*